-The Davis Graveyard was started in 1997 by Halloween-obsessed couple Chris and Jeff Davis.
+Milwaukie's Davis Graveyard was started in 1997 by Halloween-obsessed couple Chris and Jeff Davis.
 Every year they transform their property into a spooky spectacle that passersby can come and view for free.
-That price is right, but it's not an interactive experience—you'll be viewing the intricate graveyards from the other side of their fence.
-Actors and a team of crafting experts all help put on this production, which draws hundreds of people every year.
+That price is right, but it's not an interactive experience—you'll be viewing the intricate graves from the other side of a fence.
+Actors and a team of crafting experts all help put on the production, which draws hundreds of people every year.

 11503 Broadacres Road, Hubbard, OR

 Price: $15 for one attraction, $25 for both.